hao-focus/ModelForOAMLight/README.md

 # ModelForOAMLight
 This Repo contributes to measure OAM spectrum of structured light via hybrid optoelectronic neural networks.
 Detecting OAM spectrum is a crucial ingredient for almost all aspects of its related applications.
 This proposed method settles this pivotal task in an accurate, fast, robust, concise and single-shot manner.
 It can be an optimal solution to OAM measurement problem compared with previous endeavors, openning substantial OAM-based fundamental discoveries as well as applications such as high-speed communications.

-To dig out more details, please refer to xxx.
+To dig out more details, please refer to http://arxiv.org/abs/2205.15045.

-If you find this repo helpful for your research, please also cite xxx.
+If you find this repo helpful for your research, please also cite this paper (http://arxiv.org/abs/2205.15045).

 To start with, please download this package and install PyTorch (recommend PyTorch 1.10.0 with Python 3.7 and CUDA 11.5.0 environment).